-Our primary clinical site is Boston Medical Center (BMC), the principal teaching hospital for Boston University School of Medicine (BUSM), located in downtown Boston.
+Our primary clinical site is Boston Medical Center (BMC), the principal teaching hospital for Boston University Chobanian & Avedisian School of Medicine, located in downtown Boston.
 BMC is an integrated institution on two campuses, each with inpatient and outpatient facilities, operating the largest and busiest Level I trauma center in Boston.
 BMC serves a diverse adult and pediatric population, and provides primary care and specialty care in all medical and surgical specialties, pediatrics, and obstetrics/gynecology.
 The clinical departments are robust, helping establish BMC as a tertiary care facility recognized regionally, nationally, and internationally for excellence in patient care and research.
 BMC’s motto is “exceptional care without exception”.

 The integrated Boston Veteran’s Administration Medical Center (BVAMC) provides complementary clinical experiences at its two campuses in Jamaica Plain (outpatient) and West Roxbury (inpatient) on the outskirts of the city of Boston.